springernature/vpat/nature.md

 </ul></td>
 <td>Partially Supports</td>
 <td>
-With rare exceptions, most images that we supply provide alternative text, or descriptions, or figure captions.
+With rare exceptions, most images supplied by Springer Nature provide alternative text, or descriptions, or figure captions.
 We may use WAI-ARIA techniques to link some complex images with their descriptions if alternative text is unable to provide adequate context.
-We are working towards full support.
 <br><br>
 Background images such as icons on user interface elements are generally identified with visible text labels.
 Sometimes we may use visually-hidden text or WAI-ARIA techniques instead.
 <br><br>